 Have you ever been instructed to “put your customer hat on?”
-That may be bad advice.
+That’s bad advice.

 “Put your customer hat on” is a favorite line of process improvement consultants and workshop facilitators.
 I’ve even said it myself.
 It means to imagine yourself as a customer, empathize with them, and approach the problem from the customer’s perspective.